In rural Tunisia, economic malaise weighs on voters

 Many Tunisians are now more worried about economic development and the high cost of living than political gains, but for Kasserine those questions are more pressing.
 Regional governor Atef Boughatess estimates local unemployment at around 26 percent.

-In 2011, Sidi Bouzid and Kasserine were the first Tunisian cities to rise up, complaining of repression, marginalization and unemployment and ending Ben Ali’s 23-year rule.
+In 2011, Sidi Bouzid and Kasserine were the first Tunisian cities to rise up, complaining of repression, marginalisation and unemployment and ending Ben Ali’s 23-year rule.

 But now the region is struggling with another complication as the military hunts down Islamist militants who use the nearby mountains as a base.